leonid20000/OdinRunes/README.md

 - Interact with your desired GPT right through your favorite text editor
 - Avoid vendor lock-in with a multi-cloud approach
 - Switch to the GPT provider of your choice seamlessly
-- Capture context from various sources such as clipboard, OCR from a region on the screen, and OCR from an entire scrollable region on the screen
+- Capture context from various sources such as clipboard, OCR from a region on the screen, OCR from an entire scrollable region on the screen, and dynamically from a file
 - Save context and load it in different conversations
 - Save chats independently from their context for greater flexibility

 ## Advantages of Using Odin Runes

-Odin Runes offers several advantages over traditional GPT integration methods:
+Odin Runes offers several advantages over traditional GPT clients:

 - **Avoid Vendor Lock-in**: By embracing a multi-cloud approach, Odin Runes liberates you from vendor lock-in.
 You are no longer constrained to a single GPT provider, giving you the freedom to choose the provider that offers the best performance, cost-effectiveness, or features for your specific application.
 This flexibility ensures you can adapt to changing requirements and leverage the advancements of different GPT providers.
+Odin Runes currently integrates with several GPT providers, including OpenAI's gpt-3.5-turbo, as well as Google's gemini-pro, and chat-bison via GCP's VertexAI.
+Stay tuned for future integrations with additional GPT providers.
+Additionally, Odin Runes offers the flexibility to integrate your own GPT providers by implementing the WellsOfWisdom Interface.
+This allows you to expand the platform's capabilities and incorporate your preferred GPT provider seamlessly.
+For more information on how to integrate your own provider, please watch the demo provided.

 - **Enhanced User Experience**: By seamlessly integrating GPT models with your favorite text editor through Odin Runes, you can unlock a host of benefits.
 You'll have the power to leverage the extensive features of your trusted text editor, making your interactions with GPT models more versatile and efficient.
 Imagine being able to utilize powerful text editing capabilities such as syntax highlighting, code folding, and search-and-replace functionality while conversing with GPT models.
 This integration allows you to harness the full potential of GPT models within the familiar environment of your text editor.
 Moreover, because chat sessions are stored as files on your file system, you can take advantage of existing operating system features like grep to easily search and manage your past conversations with GPT models.

-- **Improved Contextual Understanding**: Odin Runes allows you to provide context to GPT models through various sources such as clipboard, OCR-based screen region capture, and OCR-based scrollable region capture.
+- **Improved Contextual Understanding**: Odin Runes allows you to provide context to GPT models through various sources such as clipboard, OCR-based screen region capture, OCR-based scrollable region capture, and dynamically from a file.
 By enriching conversations with relevant information, the GPT models possess a better understanding of the context, leading to more accurate and meaningful responses.
 This contextual understanding enables applications like document summarization, content generation, and more.

 - **Effortless Context and Chat Management**: With Odin Runes, managing context and chats becomes seamless.
 You can save and load context independently, facilitating the reuse of previously saved context across multiple conversations.
 Furthermore, saving and loading chats independently allows for greater flexibility and control over the conversations.
 This effortless context and chat management streamlines your workflow and enables efficient interaction with GPT models.